N-Vineethkumar/HotstarClone/README.md

-# Netflix Clone
+# Hotstar Clone

-This is a simple clone of the Netflix streaming platform created using HTML and CSS.
+This is a simple clone of the Hotstar streaming platform created using HTML and CSS.

 ## Table of Contents